ienorand/spacewire-rmap/README.md

 # spacewire-rmap

-spacewire-rmap is a C library for serializing and deserailizing SpaceWire RMAP commands and replies, it is intended to be useful when handling SpaceWire RMAP in software.
+spacewire-rmap is a C library for serializing and deserializing SpaceWire RMAP commands and replies, it is intended to be useful when handling SpaceWire RMAP in software.